browserengineering/book/book/chrome.md

         self.draw()
 ```

-Likewise, we need a way for *the user* to switch tabs, create new
+Of course, we need a way for *the user* to switch tabs, create new
 ones, and so on.
 Let's turn to that next.

 ::: {.further}